lrmantovani10/Outfit-Forecast-Frontend/README.md

 ### Work Distribution
 * Lucas: adding user authentication and backend requests associated with a unique user, adding functionality to outfit accept and reject buttons, writing associated tests
-* Luke C: pulling the wardrobe images associated with a user from Firebase
+* Luke C: pulling the wardrobe images associated with a user from Firebase, adding functionality to outfit accept and reject buttons, writing associated tests
 * Luke K: adapting image upload functions to have the user set tempRanges after upload
 * Allie: add wardrobe view (picGrid), writing acceptance tests for all functionality, general styling smoothing, updating ReadMe